 \section{Rank Selection Simulation}

 Here we give the results of a simulation to asses the performance of the likelihood cross-validation approach to rank selection described in Section~\ref{rankSelect}.
 The data simulation scheme is similar to that in Section~\ref{SimSettings}, but the rank $R$ is varied for each simulation.
 Specifically, data are generated for the 3-way array $\XX: n \times d_1 \times d_2$ with $n=100$ samples, $d_1=25$ and $d_2 = 25$, and $\Y$ is an auxiliary matrix with $10$ variables, $\Y: 100 \times 10$.
-Given rank $R$ structure, data are generated under model $(\ref{eqSupCP}$) as follows: \begin{enumerate} \item The entries of $\Y$ and $\B: 10 \times R$ are generated independently from a standard normal distribution. \item The diagonal entries of the covariance $\Sigma_f: R \times R$ are generated from a Uniform$(5,25)$ distribution, and the factor residuals $\F: n \times R$ have iid rows with mean $0$ and covariance $\Sigma_f$. \item The entries of $\V_1: 25 \times R$ and $\V_2: 25 \times R$ are generated to have orthonormal columns via the SVD of a random matrix. \item The error array $\EE: 10 \times 25 \times25$ is given by independent $N(0,\sigma^2)$ entries, where we consider differing noise levels given by $\sigma^2 = 1, 5, $ or $10$.
-For each noise level, we independently generate $10$ datasets as above for each of $R=1,\hdots,10$.
-For each of the $10 \cdot 10 = 100$ simulated datasets, we estimate the rank via the likelihood cross-validation scheme described in Section~\ref{rankSelect}.
-We randomly specify a training set and a test set, each of size $50$, and consider the ranks $r=1,2,\hdots,9,$ or $10$, choosing the rank that gives the lowest log-likelihood in the test set.
+Given rank $R$ structure, the latent signals are generated under model $(\ref{eqSupCP}$) as follows: \begin{enumerate} \item The entries of $\Y$ and $\B: 10 \times R$ are generated independently from a standard normal distribution. \item The diagonal entries of the covariance $\Sigma_f: R \times R$ are generated from a Uniform$(5,25)$ distribution, and the factor residuals $\F: n \times R$ have iid rows with mean $0$ and covariance $\Sigma_f$. \item The entries of $\V_1: 25 \times R$ and $\V_2: 25 \times R$ are generated to have orthonormal columns via the SVD of a random matrix. \end{enumerate}

+The error array $\EE: 100 \times 25 \times 25$ is generated by independent $N(0,\sigma^2)$ entries, where we consider differing noise levels given by $\sigma^2 = 1, 5, $ or $10$.
+For each noise level, we independently generate $10$ datasets as above for each of $R=0,1,\hdots,10$.
+For each of the $3 \cdot 10 \cdot 11 = 330$ simulated datasets, we estimate the rank via the likelihood cross-validation scheme described in Section~\ref{rankSelect}.
+We randomly specify a training set and a test set, each of size $50$, and consider the ranks $r=0,1,2,\hdots,9,$ or $10$, choosing the rank that gives the lowest log-likelihood in the test set.
 Note that $R=0$ corresponds to a null dataset with independent entries, and the results for $r=0$ are given by a the independent normal log-likelihood of the test set with variance $\hat{\sigma}^2$ given by the maximum likelihood estimate of the training entries.